coding-kitties/investing-algorithm-framework/README.md

 first.
 If it hasn't been reported, please [create a new issue](https://github.com/investing-algorithms/investing-algorithm-framework/issues/new).

 ### Contributing
+The investing algorithm framework is a community driven project.
+We welcome you to participate, contribute and together help build the future trading bots developed in pyhton.

 Feel like the framework is missing a feature?
 We welcome your pull requests!
 If you want to contribute to the project roadmap, please take a look at the [project board](https://github.com/coding-kitties/investing-algorithm-framework/projects?query=is%3Aopen).
 You can pick up a task by assigning yourself to it.